Collective Annealing by Switching Temperatures: a Boltzmann-type description: Collective Annealing by Switching Temperatures

 \subsubsection{Exploring the search space}

 The exploration phase of the algorithm goes as follows: \begin{enumerate} \item Generate a candidate move as

 where $\xi_i^n\sim p(\xi, T^n_i)$, $\eta(T_i^n)$ is a function of the temperature and $p(\xi, T^n_i)$ is some probability density (possibly) depending on the temperature.
-The only assumption we make on the probability density is that it must be symmetric and centered in zero. \item Check whether the candidate is in a better position than before.
+We assume the probability density to be symmetric and centered in zero. \item Check whether the candidate is in a better position than before.
 If so, the move is accepted.
 If not, it can still be accepted in accordance to a temperature dependent Boltzmann--Gibbs probability.
 The move is rejected otherwise.

 \end{enumerate}